helgefmi/Unicorn/README.md

 - The scrollbar resizes vertically, based on how much text is visible.

+- It fully works with resizing the main control.
+The scrollbare will resize/hide/show correctly in all cases.
+Unless there's bugs.
+Then it's probably not in all cases.

 ### ListView.new(control, settings)

 Creates a new instance of ListView.
 This will be your handle for adding messages etc.